rakibtg/ZincPHP/readme.md

  - Not ready to be used in production
  - A side project
  - Working on the documentations, automatic RESTful API testing
+ - For any discussion about this framework please direct message me on Twitter at [@rakibtg](https://www.twitter.com/rakibtg "Twitter profile") or mail me at rakibtg@gmail.com
 ---

 ZincPHP is a lightweight and dependency free PHP framework specially created for REST-ful architecture.